Michaelszeng/ROS-Notes/ROS_Notes.md

     // Look up for the transformation between target_frame and turtle2 frames

-    // VERSION 1: BLOCKS FOR UP TO rclcpp::Duration(1.0) IF NO TRAINSFORM IS AVAILABLE
+    // VERSION 1: BLOCKS FOR UP TIMEOUT IF NO TRANSFORM IS AVAILABLE
     // Check if the transform is available within a timeout period
-    // tf2::TimePointZero retrieves latest transform in buffer if (tfBuffer.canTransform(toFrameRel, fromFrameRel, tf2::TimePointZero, rclcpp::Duration(1.0))) {
+    // tf2::TimePointZero retrieves latest transform in buffer if (tfBuffer.canTransform(toFrameRel, fromFrameRel, tf2::TimePointZero, rclcpp::Duration(std::chrono::milliseconds(100)))) {
         // The transform is available, now we can safely retrieve it geometry_msgs::msg::TransformStamped transformStamped;
         transformStamped = tfBuffer.lookupTransform(toFrameRel, fromFrameRel, tf2::TimePointZero);